rbundock/rbundock.github.io/_blog/does-your-company-need-a-chatbot.md

 ## Take care of omnichannel communication with clients

 Connecting with your customers was probably a lot easier in the past.
 All you had to do was advertise in a newspaper and, once somebody noticed your offer, pick up the phone.
-Nowadays, there are multiple channels through which customers can engage with your company, including your website, mobile applications, e-mail and phone support, various social media channels and now, there are also chatbots.
-The latter has gained a lot of popularity throughout the last few years because, aside from building a recognisable brand, it is necessary to engage with your customers and provide them with unique customer experience to become a competitive player on the market, regardless of the industry.
+Nowadays, there are multiple channels through which customers can engage with your company, including your website, mobile applications, e-mail and phone support, various social media channels, and chatbots.
+The latter has gained much popularity throughout the last few years because, aside from building a recognisable brand, it is necessary to engage with your customers and provide them with a unique customer experience to become a competitive player in the market, regardless of the industry.
 By offering all of the above channels, you give your customers a choice and thus increase the chance of gaining a new order.
 However, there is more than one reason why your company should nowadays pay particular attention to a chatbot.

 ## Like a human or just a robot?